ninewise/dissertation/umgap/components/pept2lca.md

 However, despite the simple principle, searching for peptides in the index is the computationally hardest step in the pipeline.
 Optimizing the `pept2lca` command was one of the major hurdles during the development of the UMGAP.
-It is now parallelised internally and provides several options, such as the option to preload the index in memory, to fully use the available computing power.
+It is now parallelized internally and provides several options, such as the option to preload the index in memory, to fully use the available computing power.